 Small Business Administration Loans

 Additional information regarding the Small Business Administration Loans may be found at SBA.gov.

-Most Board and Commission meetings are canceled, as well as Parks and Recreation events.
+Most Board and Commission meetings are canceled.

 Grapevine Cares Hotline

 If you have a non-medical, city-related question related to COVID-19 or have a neighbor that needs assistance, please call our Grapevine CARES hotline at 817.410.4455.

 The Parks and Recreation department is delivering meals directly to the active adults that normally dine at The REC.
 In addition, GRACE and Meals on Wheels also serve some other residents that are unable to leave their homes.
 If you become aware of a resident that needs assistance in any way, please contact the Grapevine CARES hotline at 817.410.4455.
 Several grocery stores, including Tom Thumb, Wal-Mart, and Dollar General have set special hours for seniors.

 The President signed the coronavirus relief package that does several things.
 This bill responds to the coronavirus outbreak by providing paid sick leave and free coronavirus testing, expanding food assistance and unemployment benefits, and requiring employers to provide additional protections for health care workers.
 That is the first bill in a series that the President has proposed.

 Grapevine residents are urged to help reduce the potential community spread of COVID-19 by implementing the following: